raek/map-exception/README.md

 # map-exception

 Use maps as exceptions.
-See this thread for background: http://groups.google.com/group/clojure-dev/browse_thread/thread/734ee59f6cbc1b55/5f975739698fbb8c
+This is a exploratory implementation of what an error handling library could look like.
+For the whole story, please see http://dev.clojure.org/display/design/Error+Handling

 This lib is available on Clojars: [map-exception "1.0.0-SNAPSHOT"]